 - Guest Check Average: What are your guests going to spend on average for each day part?
-(See our article on menu engineering to accurately determine contributed margin per item)
+Review our article on menu engineering to accurately determine the contribution margin per item.

 - Table Turns: It’s important to know how many times you believe that you are going to turn over the tables in the restaurant.
 For example, if you have 200 seats and you have 2 table turns, then you are saying that you’ll seat 400 guests.

-This will enable you to accurately forecast how much cash you’ll need to properly service your guests.
-More importantly, using a Labor Matrix will allow you to react quickly during the erratic sales spikes that you’re sure to experience during your opening months.
+This enables you to accurately forecast how much cash you need to properly service your guests.
+More importantly, using a Labor Matrix allows you to react quickly during the erratic sales spikes that you’re sure to experience during your opening months.